smdaa/smdaa.github.io/content/post/building-an-rtl-sdr-fm-radio-from-scratch-in-c-part-1-the-usb-driver.md

 Every descriptor begins the same way, its own length then its type, which is all we need to walk the chain: read the length, jump that far, look at the type, repeat.

-The last one is what we came for:
+The endpoint descriptor is what we came for:

 | byte | value   | meaning                                                          |
 | ---- | ------- | ---------------------------------------------------------------- |